filipecalasans/stm32-firmware/README.md

 ### Toolchain Location

-This repo make some assumptions about the toolchain location as follow:
+This repo makes some assumptions about the toolchain location as follow:

 ### GCC